tgnemecek/core-website/src/collections/pages/coaching.md

   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1596493058/pexels-pixabay-161154_uftaqi.jpg
 explanation:
   text: >-
-    Let us become an EXPERT PARTNER who  guides you safely and rapidly through difficult transitions and teach you new tools for Leading Your Life and Work more confidently from this moment on.
+    Let us become an EXPERT PARTNER who guides you safely and rapidly through difficult transitions and teaches you new tools for Leading Your Life and Work more confidently from this moment on.

     TRY OUR FREE SAMPLES to experience first-hand the systemic, healing power of The Balancing Act: check out instructional videos, read the Career Compass report, and get an individualized report that reveals your own greatest strength and liability for transitions.